tesseract-ocr/tessdoc/Documentation.md

 ### Tesseract latest from GitHub

-Documentation of Tesseract generated on Jan 30 2020 from master branch (5.0.0-alpha-619-ge9db ) can be found at [tesseract-ocr.github.io](https://tesseract-ocr.github.io/tessapi/5.x/index.html)
+Documentation of Tesseract generated on Jan 30 2020 from the `main` branch (5.0.0-alpha-619-ge9db ) can be found at [tesseract-ocr.github.io](https://tesseract-ocr.github.io/tessapi/5.x/index.html)

 ### Tesseract 4.1.1